moonsightz/usbhidproxy/README.md

   Current code swaps control/caps or left/right mouse buttons.

   Unlike HID remapper, proxy uses a descriptor USB HID device.
 From OS, proxy hardware looks like a connected USB HID device.
-I don't know whether it complaints with USB standard, so use where you can take responsibility by yourself.
+I don't know if it complains with USB standard, so use where you can take responsibility by yourself.

 ## To customize swap keys/buttons
   Change code.
 No configuration file or method.